 Here’s a breakdown of some of the costs you can expect to encounter on your journey to British citizenship.

 There are multiple paths to British citizenship, and the fees that you pay will all depend on the route that you take.
-The most common route is British citizenship by naturalisation, which costs £1,500 from the 4th October 2023.
+The most common route is British citizenship by naturalisation, for which you pay £1,605 from the 9th April 2025.

 Registration – Child | £1,012 | £1,214 |